Homelessness in Seattle: Measuring the growth of homelessness

+In 2023, King County ranked in the top 3 in the United States in the category of the number of homeless people.

 Problems faced by homeless people

 Medical problems

 Many homeless people have health problems.
 Diabetes is a common ailment.
 Many homeless people do not seek or cannot afford adequate healthcare.
 In 2003, 47% of homeless individuals had one chronic condition.
 Health conditions among homeless persons in the Seattle area have included a history of alcohol or substance abuse; more than half had a cardiovascular disease; and a quarter had a mental health issue.
 Common causes of death among homeless people in the Seattle area include exposure, intoxication, cardiovascular disease, and homicide.
 In 2003, the average age of death of a homeless person was 47.
 697 homeless people died in King County between 2012 and 2017.
-Since the beginning of the Covid-19 pandemic, homeless people compared to the general population are twice as likely to be hospitalized, four times as likely to require critical care, and two to three times as likely to die.

 Harassment

 In December 2007, the Seattle City Council unanimously passed a measure prohibiting malicious harassment of a homeless person and declaring the act a misdemeanor.
 This law makes it illegal to damage a homeless person's personal items as well.